There is more to using hyphens and dashes than you might at first think. In this post I’m going to take a look at:

 There are two types of dash:

-- an en dash (–) is wider than a hyphen, roughly the width of a capital N
+- an en dash (–) is wider than a hyphen and is roughly the width of a capital N in the font you’re using.

-- an em dash (—) is twice the width of an en dash, roughly the width of a capital M
+- an em dash (—) is approximately twice the width of an en dash and is roughly the width of a capital M in the font you are using.

 This won’t work using the hyphen key – you’ll probably just succeed in shrinking the text size on your screen!